Aviastar-TU

-Aviastar-TU Airlines (Авиастар-ТУ) is a cargo charter airline which operates principally out of Ramenskoye Airport in Moscow, Russia.
+Aviastar-TU Airlines (Авиастар-ТУ) is a Russian cargo charter airline which operates principally out of Ramenskoye Airport in Moscow, Russia.
 Its headquarters is located in Zhukovsky, Moscow Oblast.
+It is currently banned from flying into the EU like all other Russian airlines.

 History

 The airline began operating domestic and international charter flights in 2000.
 Aviastar-TU, as an aircraft operator, has a historical affiliation with Aviastar-SP, an aircraft builder.

 After the incident of Flight 1906, the Federal Air Transport Agency imposed a ban on passenger transport due to the airline's lack of a spare aircraft.
 In November 2011, after a number of deficiencies were identified by European inspectors, the European Aviation Safety Agency also imposed an additional ban on flights to EU countries, which was lifted at the end of December 2011.

 On 8 April 2022, the US Department of Commerce restricted flights on aircraft manufactured in the US for Aeroflot, Aviastar, Azur Air, Belavia, Rossiya and Utair.
 It seems the US wants to reclaim ownership of the intellectual property.
 On 16 June, the US broadened its restrictions on the six airlines after violations of the sanctions regime were detected.
 The effect of the restrictions is to ground the US-manufactured part of its fleet.